diodesign/diosix/BUILDING.md

 ```

 ...will build diosix for machines powered by 32-bit RISC-V CPUs (those with support for IMAC features, specifically),
 and run it in the Qemu emulator.
 Press `Ctrl-a` then `c` to escape to the Qemu monitor, then `q` to quit.
-To do the same on
+To do the same for
 64-bit RISC-V, try:

 ```